lensesio/stream-reactor/kafka-connect-bloomberg/README.md

 ## Improvements
   - Upgrade the bloomberg emulator api to work with the latest version of the bloomberg api
-  - Push in Avro instead of a json string - Avro4s or Kite SDK to convert to Avro or convert the whole of Bloomberg Constatnts to a massive schema
+  - Push in Avro instead of a json string - Avro4s or Kite SDK to convert to Avro or convert the whole of Bloomberg Constants to a massive schema